Student Health and Wellness

 - Guidelines for the Prevention of Harassment, Intimidation, and Bullying in Manassas Park City Schools

 - Parent Advocacy Coalition for Educational Rights (PACER)

 Olweus Bullying Prevention Program

-In addition to the Activities happening throughout our schools in October, the elementary campus recently welcomed a new bullying prevention program called Olweus Bullying Prevention Program.
+The elementary campus recently welcomed a new bullying prevention program called Olweus Bullying Prevention Program.
 Being a buddy and not a bully is at the core of the Olweus program.
 Research shows that bystanders plan the biggest role in bullying prevention.

 - Parent Flyer - English

 - Tips for Parents: What to Do If Your Child Is Being Bullied